bharrisau/simpleflatmapper.org/0102-getting-started-jdbc.md

 ## NamedQuery

-Because there are now available name from the PreparedStatement parameter metadata we can only builder a PreparedStatement mapper manually by adding the column name in order.
+Because there are no available names from the PreparedStatement parameter metadata we can only builder a PreparedStatement mapper manually by adding the column name in order.
 The NamedQuery is there to solve that by using named parameter - ::name in place of ? -.
-If the ? placeholder is used then it will try to extrapolate the name, that should works find for insert and updates.
-But it's not guarantee to work perfectly on complex select query for which it's better to used name parameter.
+If the ? placeholder is used then it will try to extrapolate the name, that should work fine for inserts and updates.
+But it's not guaranteed to work perfectly on a complex select query for which it's better to used name parameter.

 {% highlight java %}